sinhasagar507/mit-news-insights/README.md

 Head over to ```database/sample_questions.txt``` for a set of sample test questions.
 For more insights, use the analysis to determine articles of interest using the `analysis_page` and ask questions based on the extracted articles.

 ## **Upcoming work**
-In the upcoming stages, the plan is to incorporate functionality for fetching upt-o-date news into the LLM's context window for real-time analysis.
+In the upcoming stages, the plan is to incorporate functionality for fetching up-to-date news into the LLM's context window for real-time analysis.